-The more of Madrassah that I had to endure each slow and painful year, I questioned the concepts of Islam and whether it really was a peaceful religion.
+The more of Madrassah that I had to attend each slow and painful year, I began to question the concept of Islam and whether it really was a peaceful religion.

 That would signal me to stop my homework, pop on my ‘topi’ and hold my palms together as she read ‘fateha’ which is a prayer to give thanks.

-Then we would sit together as she read Fateha at the end of each namaaz, she would NEVER miss out on times for salaah.
+Then we would sit together after Fateha at the end of namaaz, she would NEVER miss out on times for salaah.
 ‘Qazah’ namaaz was taboo for her and she would avoid having to read ‘Qazah’ namaaz.

-We spoke Urdu at home and everything was a practical lesson to enhance our Urdu ability, I loved Islam at home, it was Makkah for me.
+We spoke Urdu at home and everything was a practical lesson to enhance our Urdu speaking-ability, I loved being a Muslim at home, it was Makkah for me, Islam was beautiful there.